SalvadorRomo/CafsPy/README.md

 # CafsPy
-A covering Array Feature Selection Library.
+A Covering Array Feature Selection Library.
 Aditionally, in order to use this librabry, it is recomended to intstall it over a new python virtual enviroment without any **pre-intsalled** library to avoid conflicts.

 Instruction to install: